TL; DR: 11 Proven Stakeholder Communication Tactics

 Stakeholder communication: It is simply not enough for an agile product development organization to create great code and ship the resulting product like a clockwork.
-You also need to talk about it, particularly in the beginning of your agile transition.
-Marketing the agile journey of product and engineering to the rest of the organization—and thus getting their buy-in—is a critical success factor to step up the game: You want to become agile, not “do agile”.
+It would help if you also talked about it, particularly at the beginning of your endeavor to becoming a learning organization.
+Marketing your journey to the rest of the organization—and thus securing their support, collaboration, and buy-in—is a critical success factor to step up the transformation game: You want to become agile, not “do agile.”

 Stakeholder Communication Channels During an Agile Transition